fercho1349/OselotTest/README.md

 # OselotTest

-Librerias:
+Libraries:

-Retrofit - para consumo de servicios.
+Retrofit - for consumption of services.

-Picasso - para abrir y renderizar imagenes.
+Picasso - to open and render images.

-Android Support - para el diseño de la app, listas, componentes y cards de material design.
+Android Support - for the design of the app, lists, components and cards of material design.